RNNs a walkthrough

 When you read about recurrent networks, this is a common diagram that you will stumble upon.
 Shown below is a simple recurrent cell.

-Let us call this recurrent unit as cell $Q$.
-Think of $Q$ as a computation unit, it consumes some input $x$ and generates output $o$.
-This cell $Q$ is building block of recurrent neural network.
+Let us call this recurrent unit as cell QQ.
+Think of QQ as a computation unit, it consumes some input xx and generates output oo.
+This cell QQ is building block of recurrent neural network.

 t=0